akonanga/neighbohoodMap/README.md

     ####When a POI is clicked:
     1. InfoWindow will appear on that marker
     1. Recenters the map on that marker
-    1. Additional details will appear on the right overlaying the map though I could have added some more details.
 1. The 'Points of Interest' label is clickable to shows/hide part of the POI area so that clickable markers will have larger area.
 1. To have even larger clickable markers click the heading 'My Neighborhood Map Project' to show/hide totally the POI.
 1. Filter will search the POI's on venue name, telephone, address and tip.
 1. Once filtered markers will be updated to only show the filtered POIs.
 1. Markers are clickable to show the info window and re-centers the map to that clicked marker.
 1. Info Window will contain the venue name, address, telephone and tip.
     Venue name is also clickable to go to that venue's home web page on a different browser tab.